Description

 Design

-One gripe I had, though, was with the rocker switch at the back, which needs to be turned on before using the main button on top.
-It’s a minor inconvenience but something that might confuse first-time users.
-A single switch would’ve been more intuitive.
+The one recurring design gripe in owner feedback is the rocker switch at the back, which must be turned on before the main button on top will do anything.
+It is a minor inconvenience once learned, but it is the kind of two-step arrangement that confuses first-time users, and a single switch would have been the more intuitive choice.

 Performance